Join us on Sunday, June 11 for a family-friendly event hosted by Super8 Wyndham Shawnessy.

-We provide programs, services, and support to people living with, or impacted by, epilepsy in Calgary and Southern Alberta.
+We provide programs, support services and advocacy for people living with epilepsy in Calgary and Southern Alberta, and their families.

 Connect and support those living with or impacted by epilepsy and improve their independence, quality of life, and community participation.

-A community where everyone living with, or impacted by, epilepsy can thrive.
+A community where everyone impacted by epilepsy can thrive.

 OUR PURPOSE STATEMENT

-The Epilepsy Association of Calgary is a charitable social service agency established to address community, individual, and familial needs related to epilepsy.
+We are a charitable social service agency established in 1955 to address community, individual, and familial needs related to epilepsy.